jnozzi/cocoadev.com/markdown/CFType.md

-General/CFType is a General/CoreFoundation type, such as a General/CFDictionary or General/CFString.
-Referenced by a General/CFTypeRef.
+CFType is a CoreFoundation type, such as a CFDictionary or CFString.
+Referenced by a CFTypeRef.